rrusk/DancePracticeMusicPlayer/README.md

     > selected directory.
 The directory can be changed using the
     > \"Select Music\" button.

--   **Playlist**: The application creates a playlist of music files from
+-   **Playlist**: The application creates a randomized playlist of music files from
     > the selected directory.
 The playlist is displayed as a list of
     > buttons, each representing a song.